senotrusov/senotrusov.com/docs/notes/arch-linux-installation.md

 !!! danger

-    The following steps will completely delete all data on the selected device.
-Choose carefully.
+    The device you select will be completely erased in the following steps.
+Choose carefully to avoid deleting data from the wrong device.

 === "NVMe Drives"

-    Substitute `/dev/nvme0n1` with the correct NVMe device name and define the partition variables.
+    Replace `/dev/nvme0n1` with the NVMe device you want to use, and assign the partition names to variables.
+All data on the selected device will be permanently deleted.

     ```sh
     target=/dev/nvme0n1